-Patriot provides information technology services and previously subleased office space to Bluegrass Materials Company, LLC ("Bluegrass").
+Patriot provided information technology services and previously subleased office space to Bluegrass Materials Company, LLC ("Bluegrass").
 Mr. John Baker, brother of Edward L. Baker and uncle of Thompson S. Baker II, serves as Chairman of Bluegrass, and his son, Edward L. Baker II, serves as its Chief Executive Officer.
 Messrs.
 John Baker and Edward L. Baker II have a beneficial ownership interest in Bluegrass.
-Bluegrass paid \$16,000 and \$123,000 to the Company for the three months ended December 31, 2016 and 2015 respectively for such information technology services and office space.
+Bluegrass paid \$16,000 to the Company for the three months ended December 31, 2016 for such information technology services and office space.
 The services to Bluegrass ceased on December 31, 2016.

-(4) Long-Term debt.
-The Company had no long-term debt outstanding at December 31, 2016 and September 30, 2016.
-The Company has two revolving lines of credit at December 31, 2016 as follows:
+- (4) Long-Term debt.
+The Company had no long-term debt outstanding at December 31, 2017 and September 30, 2017.
 On January 30, 2015, the Company entered into a \$25 million, five year, revolving credit agreement with Wells Fargo Bank, N.A. and assumed and refinanced \$5.1 million then outstanding.
-As of December 31, 2016, we had no debt outstanding on this revolver, \$2,386,000 outstanding under letters of credit and \$22,614,000 available for additional borrowings.

-The Company closed on a loan on May 13, 2015 from Branch Banking and Trust Company (BB&T) for up to \$25 million under a two (2) year revolving facility to be secured by a portion of the Company's equipment.
-This facility contains a provision which automatically converts any draws under the revolver into five-year term loans with a seven year amortization.
-As of December 31, 2016, the Company had not taken any draws against this facility.

-These credit agreements contain certain conditions, affirmative financial covenants and negative covenants including limitations on paying cash dividends.
-The Company was in compliance with all of its loan covenants as of December 31, 2016.

-(5) Earnings per share.
+As of December 31, 2017, we had no outstanding debt borrowed on this revolver, \$3,105,000 in commitments under letters of credit and \$21,895,000 available for additional borrowings.
+The letter of credit fee is 1% and the applicable interest rate would have been 3.569% on December 31, 2017.
+This credit agreement contains certain conditions, affirmative financial covenants and negative covenants including limitations on paying cash dividends.
+The Company was in compliance with all of its loan covenants as of December 31, 2017. - (5) Earnings per share.
 Basic earnings per common share are based on the weighted average number of common shares outstanding during the periods.
 Diluted earnings per common share are based on the weighted average number of common shares and potential dilution of securities that could share in earnings.
 The differences between basic and diluted shares used for the calculation are the effect of employee and director stock options.